MarcisGailitis/marcisgailitis.github.io/index.md

 ### It depends:

-1. Cloud Functions, Functions as a service, for event-driven
+1. Cloud Functions, Functions as a Service, for event-driven
 2. App Engine, Platform as a Service, for web-facing code
 3. Kubernetes Engine, Collections of containers, for containerized systems
 4. Compute Engine, VMs, for existing systems

 ### Compute Engine:
+VMs
-VMs or Infrastructure as a Service
+or Infrastructure as a Service

 * Docker Container directly on Container Optimized OS
 * Managed Instance Groups (templates, autoscaling)